robcasloz/llvm-discovery/README.md

 ### Finding parallel patterns in a trace

-To find do-all, map, map-filter, reduction, and scan patterns in each loop of the example trace, run:
+To find do-all, map, map-filter, reduction, and scan patterns heuristically in the example trace, run:

 ```
 llvm/tools/discovery/find_patterns.py llvm/tools/discovery/examples/hello-world.trace
 ```

-The script outputs a table in CSV format where each row corresponds to a loop in the instrumented source code, and the `doall`, `map`, `mapfilter`, `reduction`, and `scan` columns indicate whether a pattern has been found.
+The script outputs a table in CSV format where each row corresponds to a loop or a set of instructions in the instrumented source code, and the `doall`, `map`, `mapfilter`, `reduction`, and `scan` columns indicate whether a pattern has been found.

-To find all of the above plus pipeline patterns within all possible combinations of instructions in the example trace, add the option `--level=instruction` to the same command:
+To find all of the above plus pipeline patterns exhaustively in the example trace, add the option `--level=complete` to the same command:

 ```
 llvm/tools/discovery/find_patterns.py --level=complete llvm/tools/discovery/examples/hello-world.trace
 ```

-Beware that finding patterns at instruction level is computationally very costly and does not currently scale beyond small examples.
+Beware that finding patterns exhaustively is computationally very costly and does not currently scale beyond small examples.

 ### Testing